dahlend/kete/docs/tutorials/palomar.rst

 - Astrometry.net is using the current star catalog, meaning if there are stars in the field which have moved measurably, then the astrometry will be imperfect.
-- Observer position before 1972 is somewhat tricky to compute, and is currently not well supported in Kete.
+- Exact observer positions before 1972 is somewhat tricky to compute.
 This is a result of NASA NAIF (Navigation and Ancillary Information Facility) only producing Earth orientation files back to about 1972.
-  This information can be calculated by other means with less precision, but this is not currently implemented.
-As a result of this, the center of the Earth is used as an approximation for the observers position, but this results in about an arc-minute offset in calculated positions.
-Adding a better approximation of the observer location shifts the results to sub PSF accuracy.
+Here we use an approximation to get the position of Palomar to within about 1 km.
 - Record keeping of the exact time appears to be off by a few minutes, though this may be an artifact of the observer position being approximate.
+- The MPC database has some truncation of the orbit fits, which lead to small errors in the orbit propagation.
+In this analysis it shows up as a small offset, but this can be re-run with a higher precision orbit fit if desired.

 FITs File